ugate/sqler/jsdocp/tutorial/1-manual.md

 The normal driver driven variable substitutions would then be handled/applied external to `sqler`.

 #### 2️⃣ Fragment Substitutions <sub id="fs"></sub>:
-The second type of replacement involves SQL statement segments that are fragmented by use case.
-An example would be where only a portion of the SQL statement will be included when `frags` is passed into the [generated SQL function](Manager.html#~PreparedFunction}) that matches a key found in the SQL statement that's surrounded by an open (e.g. `[[? someKey]]`) and closing (i.e. `[[?]]`) fragment definition.
-For instance if `frags` is passed into a managed SQL function that contains `['someKey']` for a SQL statement:
+The second type of replacement involves SQL script segments that are fragmented by use case.
+An example would be where only a portion of the SQL script will be included when `frags` is passed into the [generated SQL function](Manager.html#~PreparedFunction}) that matches a key found in the SQL script that's surrounded by an open (e.g. `[[? someKey]]`) and closing (i.e. `[[?]]`) fragment definition.
+For instance if `frags` is passed into a managed SQL function that contains `['someKey']` for a SQL script:
 ```sql
 SELECT SOME_COL
 FROM SOME_TABLE
 WHERE SOME_COL = 'test'
 [[? someKey]] AND SOME_COL2 IS NOT NULL [[?]]
 ```
-the resulting SQL statement will become:
+the resulting SQL script will become:
 ```sql
 SELECT SOME_COL
 FROM SOME_TABLE
 WHERE SOME_COL = 'test'
 AND SOME_COL2 IS NOT NULL
 ```
-When `frags` is omitted or `frags` contains an array that does not contain a `somekey` value, then the resulting SQL statement would become:
+When `frags` is omitted or `frags` contains an array that does not contain a `somekey` value, then the resulting SQL script would become:
 ```sql
 SELECT SOME_COL
 FROM SOME_TABLE